 According to Vice:

 Wichita-based chiropractor Daniel Dopps’ created Mensez, a product named for a pun on “menses” but definitely also a good pun for “men says.”
 It’s a combination of amino acids and natural oils in a lipstick applicator, according to his product website.
 He claims that it seals one’s labia minora shut, trapping all of that icky lady business inside, and dissolves when it comes in contact with urine.

 Who the hell would want all of that sloshing around inside all day?
 Actually I would be afraid of undoing the glue.
 Wouldn’t it hurt?
 Supposedly your urine would make the glue dissolve.
 But isn’t the urethral opening in front of the labia?
 How would the urine get inside where the labial lips are glued together?
-What actually deactivates the glue?
-Something in the urine or does water do it?
-If it is moisture activated, how exactly would it seal up?
 So many questions and I see Kavin Senapathy over at Forbes has many of the same questions.

 This has got to be a joke right?
 Actually Daniel Dopps patented his “invention”.